A Special Day: Reception

-Critical reception
+Critical response

 The film received praise from critics in Italy and throughout Europe on its release.
+A Special Day has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 10 reviews, and an average rating of 8/10.

 Vincent Canby, writing for The New York Times, appreciated the film's humor and humanity.
-The New York review states that while the celebrity of Sophia Loren and Marcello Mastroianni would draw audiences in, they were too glamorous to play their characters, and thus, the film did not work.
+The New York review states that while the celebrity of Sophia Loren and Marcello Mastroianni would draw audiences in, they were too glamorous to portray their characters convincingly, and thus, the film did not succeed.

 In 2008, it was featured on the list of the 100 Italian films to be saved, chosen by a jury of film experts for preservation.
 In 2015, The Hollywood Reporter critic Deborah Young praised it as "one of the most telling films ever made about Italian Fascism," which "suggests a path that cuts through mass-think ideologies, one that anyone can follow with a little human solidarity and courage."
-Writing for the LGBT-oriented Out, Armond White said the film demonstrated empathy before falling into the mawkish, and Mastroianni was great.
+Writing for the LGBT-oriented Out, Armond White said the film demonstrated empathy before falling into mawkishness, and Mastroianni was great.
 Mike D'Angelo of The A.V.
-Club gave it a B−, saying the film became more powerful through its runtime, although there is less of a story.
-D'Angelo felt it was positive the sex between the protagonists is not claimed to convert Gabriele to heterosexuality.
+Club gave it a B−, saying the film became more powerful throughout its runtime, although it has less story.
+D'Angelo felt it was positive that the sex between the protagonists is not claimed to convert Gabriele to heterosexuality.

-Accolades
+Awards and nominations

-The film competed for the Palme d'Or in the 1977 Cannes Film Festival, and while its bid was supported by a few festival co-ordinators, juror Roberto Rossellini successfully lobbied for Padre Padrone instead.
+The film competed for the Palme d'Or in the 1977 Cannes Film Festival, and while a few festival coordinators supported its bid, juror Roberto Rossellini successfully lobbied for Padre Padrone instead.
 At the 2014 Venice Film Festival, it won the award for Best Restored Film.

-Adaptations
+Restoration

+After a restoration by Cineteca Nazionale di Roma and Surf Film, the film was included in the Venice Classics section at the 2014 Venice Film Festival.

+Home media

+In Region 1, The Criterion Collection released the film on Blu-ray on 13 October 2015.

+Stage adaptation

-An English-language stage adaptation, titled Working on a Special Day, had its U.S. Premiere in 2013 in an Off-Broadway production from Por Piedad Teatro and The Play Company.
+An English-language stage adaptation, titled Working on a Special Day, had its U.S. Premiere in 2013 in an Off-Broadway production by Por Piedad Teatro and The Play Company.
 Mexican theatre artists Ana Graham and Antonio Vega co-directed and performed the roles of Antonietta and Gabriele, respectively.